JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/prepare_your_project/index.md

     ![Newly created project in PyCharm](screenshots/test_new_project_created.png)

     Mind the shortcuts that PyCharm prompts.
-In particular, the very first one, **Search Everywhere** is an universal start for you when you're not sure about the next step.
+In particular, the very first one, **Search Everywhere** is a universal start for you when you're not sure about the next step.
 This `Double Shift` magic helps you perform any action or find any element of your application.
 4. Select the project root in the project tree (in this example, **In-Depth-Testing**) and just double press the `Shift` key.
-Begin typing "Python" in the search field and the you should see the **Python File** action to create a new Python file.
+Begin typing "Python" in the search field and then you should see the **Python File** action to create a new Python file.

     ![Add a Python file](screenshots/test_search_everywhere.png)